Monitoring viral diseases which can be avoided by vaccination

 Want to know more?

-As the National Reference Centre for Measles, Mumps and Rubella, we assist the authorities in their ambitious goal to eliminate measles and rubella in Belgium and Europe by 2020.
+As the National Reference Centre for Measles, Mumps and Rubella, we assist the authorities in their ambitious goal to eliminate measles and rubella in Belgium and Europe.
 Our laboratory investigates possible cases of measles or rubella and studies the genetic characteristics of the viruses causing outbreaks.
 We provide valuable information on the source of an outbreak and are able to trace the chain of infection.
 We are also investigating the reasons why mumps outbreaks can still occur among vaccinated adolescents.

 The National Reference Centre for Human Papillomaviruses (consortium with AML (Algemeen Medisch Labo, Antwerp) and UZ Gent (Universitair Ziekenhuis Gent)) closely monitors the impact of vaccination of teen girls on the prevalence of different types of papillomaviruses among women.
 Certain types of human papillomaviruses are considered as the main cause of cervical cancer.
 We also measure the occurrence of different types of papillomaviruses involved in other types of cancer, including certain anal, genital and oral cancers.
 We develop techniques to detect and characterise a large variety of papillomaviruses.

 As the National Reference Centre for Hepatitis Viruses (consortium with Cliniques Universitaires St-Luc), we actively monitor outbreaks of hepatitis A virus and study the enigmatic epidemiology of hepatitis E virus.
-We perform tests to confirm infection by hepatitis B, C, D and E viruses and determine the genetic characteristics of the isolates.
+We perform tests to confirm infection by hepatitis A, B, C, D and E viruses and determine the genetic characteristics of the isolates.
 Through genetic sequencing, we can monitor the appearance of resistance to antiviral treatments for hepatitis C virus, and identify the chains of transmission.

 We also measure the overall efficiency of vaccination programs.
 To do so, we determine the level of protection (antibody levels) against different viruses (i.e. measles, mumps, rubella, HAV, HBV) in the overall population.
 We measure the percentage of immunised and non-immunised people, based on immunological blood tests in a sample representative of the Belgian population.
 These large-scale seroprevalence studies provide crucial information about the success and possible weaknesses of national immunisation campaigns.